 How it works

-- Smart traffic signals installed with BRT monitor traffic flow in real time, making adjustments to ease traffic congestion.
+- Smart traffic signals monitor traffic flow in real time, making adjustments to ease traffic congestion.

-- BRT and local buses work together for a 35% increase in service hours.
+- Rapid transit and local buses work together to increase service hours.

 - Highly visible crosswalks make pedestrian crossings safer.

 - Emergency Service vehicles can use dedicated lanes to reach destinations faster.